-As someone with a long history of eating disorders (which I wrote about here) and negative body image (I even used to have a blog about that topic), it’s very challenging for me to deal with what I’ve been going through lately.
+As someone with a long history of eating disorders (which I wrote about here) and negative body image (I even used to have a blog about that topic – you can now find those posts HERE), it’s very challenging for me to deal with what I’ve been going through lately.
 What makes it even more problematic is that I don’t really understand the reasons for my body shifts or what to do about them (I’m not overeating and I continue to exercise regularly).
 It’s often difficult for me to get dressed and I sometimes don’t feel good about how I look at all.
 I experienced similar issues in the early days of the blog, which I wrote about in this April 2013 post.
 Interestingly, I could basically write the same words again today, except I also have the specter of turning 50 hanging over my head (just over a month now…).

 Back in March, I shared my body image concerns with the group and invited others to express their thoughts on the subject.
 In today’s post, I feature some of the responses I received.
 Later this week, I’ll offer some tips from the group on how to dress for weight fluctuations.

 How Body Image Impacts My Shopping and Style

 Here’s what I posted in the Facebook group in late March: